rediscovery-io/remo-python/README.md

 Remo runs on Windows, Linux, Mac or directly in Google Colab Notebooks.
 It can also be served on a private server for team collaboration, or embedded in Jupyter Notebooks.

 This repo is the open source repo for the Remo python library.
+To access the docs and try the online demo: https://remo.ai

 <br/>